Christmas Food Your Dog Can & Can't Eat

 There are quite a few human foods to avoid feeding to your dog but there are some yummy staples of a Christmas dinner that your dog can safely eat in moderation.

-Turkey Your dog can enjoy small amounts of boneless, skinless white meat.
+Your dog can enjoy small amounts of cooked boneless, skinless white meat like chicken or turkey.

 Don’t feed to your dog